LoginRadius/engineering-portal/content/blog/cpp-stl-containers/index.md

   students.push_back("Paul");
   students.push_back("Jack");
   ```
    Paul & Jack are stored in contiguous memory blocks, even though we didn't provide a specific limit at the start - as we do with arrays.
   - `std::forward_list`: Singly linked-list.
   ```
   A -> B -> C -> D
   ```
-  is a simple example of linked-lists.
+  This is a simple example of linked-lists.
 Once you're at a point, let's say "C" - you can only go forwards.
   - `std::list`: Doubly linked-list.
   ```
   A <-> B <-> C <-> D
   ```
-  is a simple example of a doubly linked-list.
+  Above is a simple example of a doubly linked-list.
 Unlike Singly linked-lists, if you're at "C", you can go either way.
 To "B" or "D".
   - `std::deque`: Double-ended queues - insertion and removal possible at both ends.

 - Container Adaptors: (different interface of accessibility from sequence containers)